 The PSAE is administered annually over a two-day period in April.
-Day 1 consists of the ACT Test and Day 2 consists of the two WorkKeys assessments and the ISBE-developed science test.
-Table 1.3 presents the April 2006 test-administration schedule for the PSAE.
+Day 1 consists of the ACT Plus Writing and Day 2 consists of the two WorkKeys assessments and the ISBE-developed science test.
+Table 1.3 presents the April 2009 test-administration schedule for the PSAE.
 A makeup test (also given in a two-day period using the same schedule) is administered two weeks after the initial April test dates for students who miss one or both days of the initial administration.
+In 2009, state legislation eliminated the fall administration of the PSAE (the Fall Retake) that had been held in previous years.